-The School and the Individual Needs Department aims to provide all students with equal access to the curriculum and every aspect of school life, to support them so that they can achieve their full potential academically.
+The School, and within it, the Individual Needs Department aims to provide all students with equal access to the curriculum and every aspect of school life, to support them so that they can achieve their full potential academically.
 The main focus of the department’s work is to ensure that students become as independent as possible in their learning, and less reliant on the intervention of other adults.
 A second major theme of the department’s work is to raise literacy standards, in particular those in writing and reading comprehension, which are crucial to long-term success.

 Island School accepts students with a wide range of ability, some of whom have Special Educational Needs.
 The Individual Needs Department is responsible for identifying these students, and supporting them both directly and through collaborative work with mainstream teachers.
 Our approach to meeting the Special Educational Needs of our students is loosely based on the ESF wave model.
 Students’ Special Educational Needs are identified using information passed on from Primary schools, from school-based assessments and from concerns raised by parents, students, staff or other relevant bodies.

 A range of strategies are employed, to ensure that the school meets the needs of these students.
 These include:

 Withdrawal groups for students in Years 8 and 9 for students with literacy development needs.
 They are taught in place of a modern foreign language.

 In both Years 7 and 8 an English support group exists, with reduced student numbers (14-20) and two teachers, to boost the progress of identified students.
 Every form in Years 7-8 has a fortnightly English Library lesson which is also supported by an Educational Assistant from the I.N. department.

 In-class support from educational assistants in some Maths, Science, Humanities and Island Time classes.

 1:1 Social Thinking sessions for students with identified difficulties with their social communication.
 This incorporates elements of Michelle Garcia Winner’s Social Thinking, and Zones of Regulation